Euphredes/Phaedrah/README.txt

 unsure of the spirit
  at hand.

-XXVII.
+XXVIII.
 I chase other behaviors
 as I close in on Phaedrah.

-XXVIII.
+XXIX.
 the fool in me
 doesn't focus on her
 just to see:
 I don't stop
  delivering to her.

-XXIX.
+XXX.
 the man in me
 can't find work
 better than
 what these feelings
  are worth.

-XXX.
+XXXI.
 the voice shuffles
 to other speakers,
 like a bird ruffles
 his feathers.

-XXXI.
+XXXII.
 what lies dormant at a tear's core? salt hydrates, water to bear fruit. wind shapes a blade across my cheek.

-XXXII.
+XXXIII.
 blues are reflected in the wind. my hot heart, a crowd of breezes. drooping trees in my mind sing songs.

-XXXIII.
+XXXIV.
 the mood in my walk, a dark breeze. my boots walk like a riverbed. lighting another cigarette.